Sunday, January 18, 2015

 My mother paid me for my hours, albeit at workman's wages, and celebrated the things I accomplished.
 Dad grudged me every penny.

 Now that the year is over and he can physically see what I have done, I thought it might impress him.
 I showed him the numbers and the animals and I could see him calculating what it was worth.
 I asked him now if he would consent to giving me a freer reign.
 I asked him to make an effort of not arguing with me without thinking first.
 For my part, I stopped bullying, threatening, or indulging in outbursts of anger.
 I asked him to make peace with me now that he could see what I was trying to do from the start.
-I asked him if I made the farm even more prosperous than I had already done if he would share that prosperity with me and my brother.
+I asked him if I made the farm even more prosperous than I had already done if he would share that prosperity with me or at least with my brother.
+(Joe's been quietly and consistently working away at the farm for years and years now.)

 He said no. On some level I think he's realized that I'm trying not to be angry at him anymore.
 This, unfortunately, puts me at quite a disadvantage when dealing with him.